3rd Battalion, 4th Marines: 1980s & 1990s

 Reassigned January 1983 to 6th Marines, 2nd Marine Division, Camp Lejeune, NC.
 January 1984 deployed to Camp Schwab, Okinawa, Japan returning to Camp Lejeune in the summer of 1984.
 Became the Marine Corps first "MARSOC" qualified Special Operations Capable Battalion as part of the 26th Marine Amphibious Unit in 1985 and then deployed November 1985 to the Mediterranean aboard the USS Guadalcanal.
-April 15th, 1986 participated in Operation El Dorado Canyon, Libya.
+April 15, 1986 participated in Operation El Dorado Canyon, Libya.
 The first Marine unit in combat in Panama during Operation Just Cause was India Company, 3/4.
 They landed in Panama on April 6, 1988, and by April 10 were engaged in combat with clandestine units from Cuba.
 Some might have been from the 7th Company of the Panamanian Defense Forces, known as the "Macho de Monte" or "mountain machos", a special ops / guerrilla warfare unit named after a sort of aggressive wild boar.

 1996–1997 saw the battalion participate in Operation Hunter Warrior (Sea Dragon).
 The objective of the operation was to test experimental gear, weapons and other equipment essential to a Marine Rifle Squad.
 In 1998 the battalion was transferred from Camp Pendleton, California, to Marine Corps Air Ground Combat Center in 29 Palms, California.
 There they worked back to full battalion strength and prepared for deployment to Camp Schwab, Okinawa in 1999–2000.

-During this time the battalion also completed the summer and winter warfare training packages at Marine Corps Cold Weather Training Bridgeport, Ca.
+During this time the battalion also completed the summer and winter warfare training packages at Marine Corps Cold Weather Training Bridgeport, California.